tzhf/chatguessr-electron-vite/README.md

 The ChatGuessr source is available under the [MIT License](./LICENSE).

-The Montserrat and Comfortaa fonts are used under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+The Montserrat font is used under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).